rk23/hinge-app/README.md

 `curl -vvv -H "Content-Type: application/json" --user Jon:hinge -XPUT "localhost:8000/user/profile" -d '{"last_name": "Stark"}'`

 `curl -vvv -H "Content-Type: application/json" --user Jon:hinge -XPUT "localhost:8000/user/profile" -d '{"first_name": ""}'`

+## Future Work
+### User Ratings

+Set up an endpoint `POST /rating` that accepts all types of ratings i.e. likes, blocks, matches, etc. See `./docs/relationship-flow.png`

+Using the golang.org/x/sync/errgroup package to manage goroutine syncronization, first start a Go channel with a generic rating request and push request onto that channel, returning 201 to the client.

+Start a second channel batching rating requests based on the primary (initiator) user id.

+Start a third channel to batch upsert into the db.

+Start a fourth channel for callbacks to notify the receiving user if the new relationship type has a status that allows for notifications (like vs. unmatch)